AdobeDocs/campaign-classic-learn.en/help/sending-messages/using-delivery-templates/deploying-ad-hoc-email-delivery-template.md

 ---
 title: Deploying an ad-hoc email delivery template in Adobe Campaign Classic
-description: "Learn how to deploy an ad-hoc email delivery template and understand the difference between an email delivery and a delivery workflow. "
+description: Learn how to deploy an ad-hoc email delivery template and understand the difference between an email delivery and a delivery workflow.
 feature: Delivery Templates
 topics: Templates
 kt: 1565